-Since the station must remain operational at all times and small footprint of the facility, work is controlled with only a few crew members on site at any time.
-Electrical work continues with the crew pulling wire interior to the facility.
-The new transformer has been connected by Xcel Energy and the gear is being tested.
-The team is preparing for demolition of the first pump and start up of the new generator late in July.
+Since the station must remain operational at all times and because of the small footprint of the facility, work is controlled with only a few crew members on site at any time.

 Construction of the Rock Creek Lift Station Odor Control Project began in March 2020.
 The project was originally scheduled to be completed in October will now be completed in November 2020 due to pump start up issues which have been resolved.

 The Rock Creek Lift Station is located along Brainard Drive north of Industrial Lane.
 The station pumps wastewater from the Interlocken and Flatiron Crossing area toward the wastewater treatment facility located at 124th Avenue and Lowell.

 The project will renovate the existing facility bringing the station into state compliance and install an oxygenation system to assist in mitigating odors that have been an issue for the station.
 The station’s pumps, electrical system, hvac, controls and SCADA will be renovated.